-- Restore the recreational beach along the northeast erosion zone of Isle of Palms from 53rd Avenue to Dewees Inlet. - Restore the recreational beach along the southern end of the island which has experienced atypical erosion over the past few years. - Restore a protective beach seaward of buildings such that dune enhancement may be initiated by the Applicant and individual property owners. - Place nourishment volumes of variable section densities so as to reduce the variability of beach width caused by inlet sand-bypassing processes. - Provide a protective buffer between existing infrastructure and the ocean. - Eliminate the need for emergency erosion control measures. - Improve the overall aesthetics of the beach and enhance its recreational value.
+- Restore the recreational beach along the northeast erosion zone of Isle of Palms from 53rd Avenue to Dewees Inlet. - Restore a protective beach seaward of buildings such that dune enhancement may be initiated by the applicant and individual property owners. - Place nourishment volumes of variable section densities so as to reduce the variability of beach width caused by inlet sand-bypassing processes. - Provide a protective buffer between existing infrastructure and the ocean. - Eliminate the need for emergency erosion control measures. - Improve the overall aesthetics of the beach and enhance its recreational value.